corretto/samples/demos/Readme.md

 [Amazon Corretto Crypto Provider](https://github.com/corretto/amazon-corretto-crypto-provider).
 Amazon Corretto Crypto Provider is a collection of high-performance cryptographic implementations exposed via standard JCA/JCE interface.

+The project contains 2 demos

-This demo uses as example of generating 16000 bytes of random data using SecureRandom.
+1. SecureRandom : This demo uses as example of generating 16000 bytes of random data using SecureRandom.
 The same program can be run using ACCP enabled or disabled.
+1. Cipher : This demonstrates encryption of 16000 bytes of data.
+It can be run with both ACCP Enabled or Disabled.

 ## Running the demo